-The index should be an expression that evaluates to an integer value, and it is promoted to an unsigned 64-bit integer when needed.
+Indexing by number of element is performed by providing as index an expression that evaluates to an integral value.
+This value is then implicitly promoted to an unsigned 64-bit integer when needed.

 The valid range for the index is [0,n] where n is the number of elements stored in the array minus one.
-If the passed integer is out of that range, an $E{out_of_bounds}$ exception is raised:
+If the passed integer is out of that range, an $E{\text{out_of_bounds}}$ exception is raised: